 The Basic Format of AA Meetings

 AA is a self-supporting group, so they will probably pass around a basket and ask members to make donations if they choose to.
 If you do not wish to contribute, that is perfectly fine.
 Most AA meetings last approximately one hour.
-As the meeting comes to an end, a volunteer will probably offer chips for people who have attained certain lengths of sobriety.
+As the meeting comes to an end, a volunteer will probably offer chips to people who have attained certain lengths of sobriety.
 If someone is celebrating an anniversary, that person may share briefly.
 Most meetings end with a prayer.

-Keep An Open Mind
+Keep an Open Mind

 During discussions, you may hear things that you do not understand or that you disagree with.
 Plan to attend several meetings with an open mind before you come to any conclusions.
 If you have questions, approach a member after the meeting or ask the individual for their phone number.

-How The Ranch TN Can Help You
+Recovery Ranch TN Can Help You

 Alcoholics Anonymous meetings can be helpful as an aftercare program, but they are not for everyone.
 If you would like more support and guidance as you stay sober, consider an aftercare program such as Recovery Ranch TN.
 We offer a variety of programs and services, including an intensive outpatient program, to help you as you navigate your sobriety.
 In addition, we offer a range of therapeutic options that can be highly effective in treating mental health disorders that often accompany addiction.
 These include: